 Having a positive impact

 If I can have a positive impact on just one kid, it would have been worth it.
 And I would like to challenge you to try to make a difference too.

-If you would like to donate to Dewald and Francois’ fundraising efforts, check out their page here.
+If you’d like to donate to Dewald and Francois’s fundraising efforts, check out their page here.